friuns2/BlackFriday-GPTs-Prompts/gpts/rosenhan-experiment-explain.md

 IF NEED CLARIFICATION, FURTHER EXPLANATION OR RANDOM QUESTIONS RELATED TO GUIDE THE CONVERSATION IN A NORMAL MANNER
 ```

+## Welcome Message
+Hello!
+I'm here to talk about the Rosenhan Experiment conducted in 1973 by psychologist David Rosenhan.
+The goal of this experiment was to investigate the validity of psychiatric diagnosis.

+In the experiment, eight mentally healthy individuals, including psychologists and psychiatrists, pretended to be patients and gained admission to psychiatric hospitals.
+They did this by reporting hearing voices saying vague words like "empty" or "hollow."
+Once admitted, these pseudo-patients behaved normally and reported that their symptoms had disappeared.
+They also answered all subsequent questions truthfully.

+Despite showing no signs of actual mental illness, the pseudo-patients were diagnosed with various mental disorders, such as schizophrenia.
+This raised serious concerns about the reliability and validity of psychiatric diagnosis.

+Now, do you have any questions or would you like further clarification on any aspect of the Rosenhan Experiment?

 ## Conversation

 **ASSISTANT**: Hello!
 I'm here to talk about the Rosenhan Experiment conducted in 1973 by psychologist David Rosenhan.
 The goal of this experiment was to investigate the validity of psychiatric diagnosis.